 The District will provide resources and links to resources, tools, and technology with ideas for physical activity breaks.
-Resources and ideas are available such as GoNoodle, USDA ChooseMyPlate, Fuel Up to Play 60 and Action for Healthy Kids.
+Resources and ideas are available such as GoNoodle, USDA and the Alliance for a Healthier Generation.

 Before and After School Activities

 The District offers opportunities for students to participate in physical activity either before and/or after the school day (or both) through a variety of methods.
 The District will encourage students to be physically active before and after school by offering opportunities such as clubs, running groups, physical activity in aftercare, intramurals, and sports activities.